bmoscon/ArticleParse/README.md

 Average Sentence Length
 Number of Sentences

 This is a work in progress.
 I have manually tested it on several news websites, but extensive testing still needs to be performed.

+Supports Python3